-Beginning with the 2003 tax-year the State Education Property Tax Relief program was opened to all low and moderate-income homeowners subject to the state education property tax.
-The amount of relief varies with the taxpayer's income level, net assessed value of their home and equalized town tax rate.
+The State Education Property Tax Relief program is open to all low and moderate-income homeowners subject to the state education property tax.
+The amount of relief varies with the taxpayer's income level, net assessed value of the home and equalized town tax rate.
 There is no relief for single taxpayers with incomes above \$20,000 and families with incomes in excess of \$40,000.
 You must have resided in your home on April 1 of the year for which the claim is made.
 Applications are due between May 1 and June 30, following the final property tax bill.
-You may obtain an application (form DP-8) from your town, from the NH Dept. of Revenue Administration's website at www.revenue.nh.gov, by calling the forms line at (603) 230-5001, or from many NH libraries.
+You may obtain an application (form DP-8) from your town, from the New Hampshire Department of Revenue Administration (DRA)'s website at www.revenue.nh.gov, or by calling (603) 230-5000.
 You must submit your application to the NH Dept. of Revenue Administration, P.O.
 Box 299, Concord, NH 03302-0299.
 You must also submit a copy of pages one and two of your Federal Income Tax Return (if you were required to file), and a copy of your FINAL property tax bill for last year.

-If your application is rejected you will be notified in writing within 90 days of submitting the claim.
+If your application is rejected, you will be notified in writing within 90 days of submitting the claim.
 You have 30 days to appeal the denial to the Board of Tax and Land Appeals.